takeoff-env/takeoff/README.md

 module.exports = ({
-  command, // The command being run as a string workingDir, // The directory the command is being run in shell,    // An instance of ShellJS args, // A object map of key/val args opts, // A object map of key/val options printMessage, // A function to print to the console, takes a string /**
+  command, // The command being run as a string workingDir, // The directory the command is being run in args, // A object map of key/val args opts, // A object map of key/val options printMessage, // A function to print to the console, takes a string, rcFile // Object with .takeoffrc file data runCommand // Run a command in the shell and get back the result }) => ({
-   * A function to print to the console but also exit the shell
-   * - 0 for a clean exit
-   * - 1 for a error exit
-   * You can also pass an optional third string such as runCmd.stdout
-   * e.g exitWithMessage('Error Happened`, 1, myCmd.stderr)
-   */
-  exitWithMessage,
-}) => ({
     /**
      * The below command is available via